headercom

 Prioritise an Emergency Fund

 Managing unexpected expenses might be a big financial headache.
-You need a cash backup, whether it's an urgent hospitalisation expense, an emergency repair, or a sudden wedding invitation.
+You need a cash backup, whether it's an urgent hospitalization expense, an emergency repair, or a sudden wedding invitation.
 That's why having an emergency fund is a significant concern.
 It is best recommended to keep aside a minimum of your six months' salary as the "rainy day fund."

 While it may sound expensive, it eliminates massive debts with higher interest rates during unexpected scenarios.
 Besides, you don't have to desperately borrow small amounts of cash from neighbours, friends, or relatives.
 You also don't need to approach lenders for instant loans or overuse your credit card.